-Until the end of 2019 the federal tax credit is 30% of the cost of photovoltaic solar a home or business excluding solar pool heaters, which are considered a luxury purchase by the IRS.
 The credit can be used for solar hot waters heaters for the home, solar pool pumps and any photovoltaic array.
-The tax credit adjusts down to 26% in 2020, 22% in 2021.
+The tax credit is 26% until 2022, 22% in 2023.
 This is a TAX CREDIT, so you can’t use it unless you pay taxes to the federal government.
 If your annual household income is below $30,000 per year it might take you several years to use your tax credit.
 For instance, if you only pay $3,000 per year in federal taxes and you get a solar tax credit for $9,000 it will have to carry forward three years for you to recoup the full $9,000.
 The solar tax credit is dollar for dollar, if you own a business and pay taxes at the end of the year you can use the tax credit instead of writing a check to Uncle Sam.

 How does my grid-tied solar array work at night?

 It doesn’t.
-A solar array in Florida will generate power (even on a cloudy day) from about 8AM until sundown.
+A solar array in Florida will generate power (even on a cloudy day) from just after sunrise until sunset.
 Most of the systems we install are net metered to the power grid; during the day the system generates more than you need and these extra kilowatts are pushed back to the grid via a bi-directional meter installed by the electric company.
 These banked kilowatts are like rollover minutes on a cell phone, during the winter (when your air condition needs are lower) your solar array will produce excess kilowatts which are pushed back to the utility and credited to your bill.
-When the hot summer months begin that bank of kilowatts will be used to power your increased usage.
+When the hot summer months begin that bank of kilowatts will be used as a credit toward your increased energy usage.